mrbrant89/wokedissident/_posts/2025/04/2025-04-15-citizenship-denaturalization-trump-project-2025.md

 - **Francoist Spain**: Exiled its own citizens over “incorrect affiliations.”
 - **The United States, 2025**: Using “fraud” and “national security” to deport people with **court protections**.

-This isn’t an echo.
-It’s the same damn playbook—with a fresh coat of stars and stripes.
+This is the same damn playbook — just with a fresh coat of stars and stripes.

 <figure>
 <table>